tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

 ```
 To avoid the circular referencing between `ParameterServerStrategy` and `ClusterCoordinator` and the resulting leak, the `coordinator`’s reference to `strategy` should be a `weakref`.

-This option is with the assumption that there is always only one `ParameterServerStrategy` used [^1], and that we are not supporting the use case where the user creates an additional `ClusterCoordinator`.
+This option is with the assumption that there is always only one `ParameterServerStrategy` used*, and that we are not supporting the use case where the user creates an additional `ClusterCoordinator`.

-[^1]: This is because there's currently not yet a clean way to shut down ClusterCoordinator, so we can't support more than one ClusterCoordinator, and thus no more than one ParameterServerStrategy.
+*This is because there's currently not yet a clean way to shut down `ClusterCoordinator`, so we can't support more than one `ClusterCoordinator`, and thus no more than one `ParameterServerStrategy`.

 #### Keras `Model` changes

-The train function in `Model.make_train_function` can be swapped with a wrapper that takes an iterator (which, when invoked, would be the worker-specific iterator), and returns the resulting `RemoteValue`.
+The train function in `Model.make_train_function` can be swapped with a wrapper that takes an iterator (which, when executed on remote workers, would be the worker-specific iterator inside the function being executed), and returns the resulting `RemoteValue`.

 ```